ptycho/ptypy/doc/rst/getting_started.rst

 Recommended packages for additional functionality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Please note that |ptypy| as alpha release still lacks rigorous import checking.
-There may be parts of code that implicitly asks for any of the packages listed here.
+Please note that |ptypy| is an alpha release and lacks rigorous import checking.
+There may be parts of code that implicitly ask for any of the packages listed here.
+Therefore, we recommend to install these packages.

 * `Matplotlib <https://pypi.python.org/pypi/matplotlib/1.4.3>`_
   for any kind of plotting or image generation